 Taste: Caramel and toffee.
 Vanilla.
 Apple, pear and orange – lots of citrus.
 Cinnamon.
 Dark chocolate and oak.

 When age statements first began disappearing from supermarket shelves there was a definite feeling they were being replaced by inferior alternatives.
-Over the last year or two however, I feel like my occasional dips into the bargain bin have come up with better results, possibly due in part to the success Aldi & co have enjoyed with their budget-friendly range.
+Over the last year or two, however, I feel like my occasional dips into the bargain bin have come up with better results, possibly due in part to the success Aldi & co have enjoyed with their budget-friendly range.
 The Glen Keith Distillery Edition certainly isn’t an all-time classic but it’s a very drinkable, very enjoyable wee dram that really has me wondering exactly what else this distillery is capable of.
 Would love to see the development of a larger range with this as the entry point.
-In the meantime however, please do consider Glen Keith if you happen to be shopping on a limited budget.
+In the meantime, however, please do consider Glen Keith if you happen to be shopping on a limited budget.
+You may find it a more complex, more rewarding dram than you perhaps expect.

 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.